rutaben/swapaine-e-commerce-project/README.md

-# Swapaine

-An e-commerce (subscribtion) service web application (React & Node.js).
+# swapaine (development in progress)

+E-commerce (subscription) service web application.
+Built with JavaScript (ReactJS) & Node.js(Express).
+The client side will be rewritten in TypeScript after the first project version is completed.

 ## Description

 * Responsive design using Material-UI library.
-* Basic e-shop functionality: filtering, pagination.
+* Basic e-shop functionality: filtering and pagination (both in client and server side).
 * Authentication and user/ admin roles.
 * CRUD operations using forms (Formik library).
+(So far, user can create an account or change personal information and admin can change personal information and create a new product.)
 * Schema-based form-level validation (Yup).

 # Getting Started